shirley-park/nook/documentation/Tech.md

 - Elements.tsx (list of all the fittings/furniture/appliances required for the project)

 ### CSS
-- styles.css (simple and clean lines, insp by John Pawson, Vincent Van Duysen sites, giving clean and calm space to plan project).
+- styles.css (simple and clean lines, insp by John Pawson site, giving clean and calm space to plan project).

 ---
 ## Stretch